ethanmcf/ethanmcf/README.md

 # Hello, World! 👋

-I'm Ethan, a devoted CS student at UofT, with and array of hands-on experience.
+I'm Ethan, a devoted CS student at UofT, with an array of hands-on experience.
 ## 🔧 Technologies & Tools

 - **Programming**:  Java, Python, ReactNative, JavaScript, React.js